 In addition to the usage policies of each social media network, the University has the following guidelines:

-• Videos, images, posts or comments should not be defamatory or libelous
+- Videos, images, posts or comments should not include swearing or profanity, or be defamatory or libelous

-• UMass Lowell reserves the right to remove, at any time, at its sole discretion, any content posted on the blog service that it deems in violation of University policy or local, state or federal law.
+- The University reserves the right to remove, at any time, at its sole discretion, any content posted on a blog or social network that it deems in violation of University policy or local, state or federal law.